 Monitoring the system is easy.
 To monitor Time Machine simply click on its Menu Bar icon to see when it last ran and/or look for its Menu Bar icon to spin while it is performing a backup.
 When you swap the backup drives you should see Carbon Copy Cloner automatically start.

 Apple has an article which provides instructions on how to restore files from a Time Machine backup.
 Practice this a few times so you have confidence that Time Machine is working and so you’ll be calm if you need to rely on Time Machine for real.
 An important test of the Carbon Copy Cloner backup is to go to the Startup Disk System Preference, select this disk and then restart your Mac to ensure that you can boot from this backup.
 To determine which drive was used to startup your Mac, go to the Apple menu, select About This Mac and see which disk is listed as the startup disk or use Disk Utility.

 A few final notes.
 Archives are different from backups and I think you should archive your more important data as well.
 I’ll talk about archives in a future article.

-TidBits’ has written a couple of excellent Take Control PDF books about backing up Macs.
-Check them out:
+TidBits’ has an excellent Take Control PDF books about backing up Macs.
+Check it out: